SyncfusionExamples/how-to-create-and-position-an-organization-chart-using-react-diagram/README.md

 # How to create and position an Organization chart using React Diagram
-A simple React Application on how to use the Data Manager interface and import data into the Syncfusion Diagram Component and automatically arrange the nodes using the organizational layout.
+A simple React Application on how to use the Data Manager interface and import data into the Syncfusion&reg; Diagram Component and automatically arrange the nodes using the organizational layout.

 Refer to the following documentation to learn about the React Diagram Component:
 [https://ej2.syncfusion.com/react/documentation/diagram/getting-started#dependencies](https://ej2.syncfusion.com/react/documentation/diagram/automatic-layout)